The Ferry Ride

 Sunday morning we watched ships and laughed over the name of one, “Sincere Salute,” wondering about the story behind her naming.
 Perhaps some authoritarian shipping magnate was irritated by a recent wave of insincere salutes and resorted to guilt manipulation.
 Can’t imagine that having the desired result.

 I thought at the time I could probably look her up in some online shipping register.
 I tried that this morning and sure enough, quickly found several mentions of the ship.
 I’d forgotten that ship spotting is a common hobby.
 At Digital Seas I learned she’s a bulker.
 At Wikipedia I learned that a bulker carries loose, bulk cargo.
-At e-ships I learned she’s registered in Panama and was born in 2004 (which was a big year for authoritarians.)
-I found a picture of her at Ship Spotting and learned from Pacific Gateway that she’s currently in Vancouver loading, or offloading coal.
+I learned she’s registered in Panama and was born in 2004 (which was a big year for authoritarians.)
+I found a picture of her at Ship Spotting and learned she’s currently in Vancouver loading, or offloading coal.

 But I haven’t found anything about her name.
 If there’s a ship spotter out there who knows the story, I’d be interested.
 I’m a word person and titles mean a lot to me.